pulumi/actions/README.md

 - `parallel` - (optional) Allow P resource operations to run in parallel at once (1 for no parallelism).
 Defaults to unbounded.

-- `message` - (optional) Optional message to associate with the update operation
+- `message` - (optional) Optional message to associate with the update operation.

-- `expect-no-changes` - (optional) Return an error if any changes occur during this update
+- `expect-no-changes` - (optional) Return an error if any changes occur during this update.

 - `edit-pr-comment` - (optional) Edit previous PR comment instead of posting new one.